SapitoSucio/FroggoCutter/README.md

 # FroggoCutter 🐸

-This is a simple site to create your login background, slicing your image into 12 pieces for your ragnarok client.
+This is a simple website for creating a custom login background for your Ragnarok client.
+It slices your image into 12 pieces by default and saves the BMP files as 24-bit, which produces good quality images.

-By default, it saves the BMP files as 24bit, you can also choose to save it as 8bit, also allows you to choose the desired algorithm to create the color pallete
+Alternatively, you can choose to save the files as 8-bit to save space.
+When 8Bit is activated you can select the desired algorithm to create the color palette.

 Known Issues:

-- When you try to slice a big image (>3000px) and 8Bit is selected, the browser may lock itself for a few seconds (❁´◡`❁)
+- When you try to slice a big image (>3000px) and 8Bit is selected, the browser may lock itself for a few seconds (❁´◡\`❁)

 https://sapitosucio.github.io/FroggoCutter/